 Apple supplier Japan Display posts first quarterly profit in over three years

-Apple supplier Japan Display Inc on Tuesday reported its first quarterly net profit in more than three years, boosted by asset sales.

-TOKYO: Apple supplier Japan Display Inc reported on Tuesday its first quarterly net profit in more than three years, boosted by the sale of its stake in organic light-emitting diode (OLED) panel affiliate JOLED.
+TOKYO: Apple supplier Japan Display reported on Tuesday (Jun 30) its first quarterly net profit in more than three years, boosted by the sale of its stake in organic light-emitting diode (OLED) panel affiliate JOLED.

 Net profit for the three months ended March was 9.4 billion yen (US$87.26 million), versus a 96.7 billion yen loss a year earlier.
 It last reported a net profit in the October-December quarter of 2016.